jordanate/distracted-driver-2/README.md

 The data that I used for this project comes from a dataset from [Kaggle](https://www.kaggle.com/c/state-farm-distracted-driver-detection) titled "State Farm Distracted Driver Detection."

 The dataset consists of 22,424 photos belonging to 10 classes.
-I split each class into train and validation groupings with 80% of the images in the train data and 20% in the validation data.
+I split each class into train and validation groupings, with 80% of the images in the train data and 20% in the validation data.

 Regarding the test data, the data source provided a folder of 79,388 unlabeled images.
 After going through many of these images, I manually labeled 338 of them, with each class containing 33 test photos, on average.